emse-sas-lab/SCAbox/.github/ISSUE_TEMPLATE/help_request.md

 Additional comments on the subject.

 **Additional infos**
-Informations on the context of usage.
+Information on the context of usage.